Benedikt1992/logstash-input-gcs/README.md

 It is more important to the community that you are able to contribute.

 For more information about contributing, see the [CONTRIBUTING](https://github.com/elastic/logstash/blob/master/CONTRIBUTING.md) file.

+## Credits
+This repository is a fork of https://github.com/Wondermall/logstash-input-gcs